A cry for help, a devil's deal. Will Sigrun be able to face them again?

-The path before her filled her with dread.
+The path before me filled me with dread and disgust.
 This windmill came from worse than foolish cultists: informed, inspired evil.
 "I..."

-Yet, if she refused the call, if she ran, how would she ever stop? "...am going in.
+Yet, if I refused the call, if I ran, how would I ever stop? "...am going in.
 Alone?
 Please."

-As Oliver tugged at his collar, she recalled a twelve year old Oliver doing the same thing on the streets of Baltispeare.
+I smiled at the thought of a twelve-year-old Oliver doing the same thing on the streets of Balthispeare.
 "Would be rude to do otherwise!"
-Sigrun smiled and cringed at the oily brown plank of a door.
+I smiled at Oliver and cringed at the oily brown plank of a door.

-Hesitating for a moment, she commented, "Even evil deserves some respect."
+Hesitating for an instant, I commented, "Even evil deserves some respect."

-As the stench rolled over her, Oliver's wide open eyes darted ever faster, and Perrin danced about, snarling and grinning and stamping.
+As the stench rolled over me, Oliver's wide-open eyes darted ever faster, and Perrin danced about, snarling and grinning and stamping.
 The rotten spirit of the place affected them, yet somehow did not turn their stomach.
 Did they even know how bad it was?
-She hesitated again, and offered a disgusted look to her friends.
+I hesitated again, and offered a sour look to each of them.

-Before knocking, she took a kerchief from a pocket and held it over her nose, but it did not block out the corruption in the air.
-Stifling the urge to retch, she growled, "How can you abide that odor?"
+Before knocking, I took a kerchief from a pocket and held it over my nose.
+It did nothing to block out the corruption in the air.
+Stifling the urge to retch, I growled, "How can you abide that odor?"

 No voice or footsteps answered.